77moner/collab-as-code/collab-as-code-lab.md

 **Who this is for:** You manage Cisco Collaboration (Webex Calling, CUCM, Control Hub, workspaces) and have never used an IDE, Python, or Git.
 You want real hands-on reps, not theory.

-**How this lab works:** 9 modules, each with numbered exercises.
-Every exercise builds on the artifact from the previous one — by the end you'll have a working Python/Git project that reads and writes real Webex **and** CUCM data, plus Ansible and Terraform versions of the same task.
+**How this lab works:** 10 modules, each with numbered exercises.
+Every exercise builds on the artifact from the previous one — by the end you'll have a working Python/Git project that reads and writes real Webex **and** CUCM data, plus Ansible and Terraform versions of the same task, and hands-on experience with a multi-engineer Git workflow.
 Don't skip exercises; later ones assume the files from earlier ones exist.
-Modules 1-6 use Webex (cloud, REST/JSON — the easier starting point); Modules 7-9 shift to CUCM (on-prem, SOAP/XML — a different shape, same underlying ideas).
+Modules 1-6 use Webex (cloud, REST/JSON — the easier starting point); Modules 7-9 shift to CUCM (on-prem, SOAP/XML — a different shape, same underlying ideas); Module 10 simulates a second engineer collaborating on the same repo.

 **Time budget:** ~22-28 hours total, doable in evenings/weekends over 4-5 weeks.